 NGOs, trade organizations, municipalities, academia and other critical players have an important role in this initiative.
 These stakeholders are key to creating links across the cup value chain to ensure NextGen advances solutions with positive environmental, social and economic impacts.
 Some of these partners are a part of the NextGen Advisory Council to guide our multi-year work.

 The NextGen Consortium is the driving force behind NextGen Cup.
 Closed Loop Partners’ Center for the Circular Economy manages the Consortium.
 Founding partners Starbucks and McDonald’s lead the unprecedented pre-competitive collaboration amongst consumer brands committed to advancing food-service packaging solutions, including the hot and cold fiber cup.
+The Coca-Cola Company, Yum!
+Brands, Nestlé and Wendy’s are supporting partners.
 The World Wildlife Fund (WWF) advises our strategy and all initiatives.

 “WWF is excited to support and participate in comprehensive solutions that help tackle the world’s greatest challenges.”